 When Offered Fall.

-Comments Most readings in German, though some translations exist.
-This is a German Studies Anchor Course; students in other disciplines and languages are encouraged to participate.
+Comments This is a German Studies Anchor Course.
+Most readings are in German, though some translations exist.
+Students in other disciplines and languages are encouraged to participate.

 Regular Academic Session.

 - W Ives Hall 103

 - Aug 26 - Dec 7, 2021